 Finally, the ACCC claims that the community would be equally unimpressed with Coles’ conduct, subject to one important qualification – namely that the ACCC is actually able to establish its case to the satisfaction of the court.

 The prejudicial nature of the comments made by the ACCC in its media release were further compounded by statements made by senior ACCC officials about the case in number of subsequent of media interviews.

-2014, the ACCC commenced legal proceedings against Coverall Cleaning Concepts South East Melbourne Pty Ltd and two individuals involved in the management of
+On 21 July 2014, the ACCC commenced legal proceedings against Coverall Cleaning Concepts South East Melbourne Pty Ltd and two individuals involved in the management of the company.

 The ACCC included in its media release the following statement:

 The ACCC will not hesitate to take court action to enforce compliance with laws that are specifically designed to protect small business from unfair practices.It appears from the above, that Coverall’s actions were no longer “alleged” unfair practices but rather clear examples of actual “unfair practices”.

 Micro-sized firms, franchisees and self-employed individuals should not be treated in a manner which goes beyond the bounds of commercially-acceptable practice, or which is more than just hard bargaining.

 Furthermore, the ACCC decided to include the gratuitous suggestion into its media release that Coverall had in fact engaged in conduct which went “beyond the bounds of commercially-acceptable practice”, and was “more than just hard bargaining”.

 On 14 August 2014, the ACCC commenced legal proceedings against OmniBlend Australia Pty Ltd (OmniBlend) and its sole director, Mr Neal Bowhay, for an alleged attempt to enter into in a price fixing agreement with a competitor.